CukeHub/slate/source/index.html.md

  Gem      | Description
 --------- | -----------
-httparty  | Makes http fun again! os        | The OS gem captures the Operating System the Cuke is ran on.
+httparty  | For sending Cucumber Scenarion Results to CukeHub.com os        | The OS gem captures the Operating System the Cuke is ran on.

 ## Hooks